-We hear this word--codependent--pretty often.
+Codependent.
+We hear this word pretty often.
 What does it mean, really?

-According to this article on WebMD, here are some signs you may be in a codependent relationship:
+According to this article on WebMD, here are some signs you may be showing signs of codependence in an interpersonal relationship:

 The article also explains that when people who have codependent tendencies were children, they were often taught to subvert their own needs in order to satisfy a demanding (or impaired/disabled) parent.
 This process is sometimes called parentification.

 However, it is important to understand that anyone can behave in a codependent fashion.
 Self-awareness is key, as is a willingness to do something about it once we notice ourselves falling into this type of pattern.

 The prevailing emotion in this situation is anxiety.
 In fact, people who come see me in this type of situation often complain that they have too much stress in their lives and want to do something about that.
 In this case, stress is a symptom of more significant issues--a compulsive need to respond to the needs/wants of others while often neglecting one's own needs.